-After a period of extended fasting, without supplementation, your magnesium, potassium, and phosphate stores are very low.
-As you start consuming food again, and your body starts processing macronutrients, especially carbohydrates, your body requires those same minerals to process the food.
-Eating a lot of food right away can cause a large drop in blood potassium levels and thus lead to serious complications.
+After a period of extended fasting, without supplementation, your magnesium, potassium, and phosphate stores will be very low.
+As you start consuming food again, and your body starts processing macronutrients, particularly carbohydrates, your body requires these same minerals to process the food.
+Eating a lot of food right away can cause a large drop in blood potassium levels and lead to serious complications.

 Follow whatever instructions your doctor gives you, but a good rule of thumb is to take half the time of the fast to ease back into eating.
 So if you fast for seven days, you should take another 3-4 days to break the fast.

-During the 3-4 days, break your fast with these foods:
+During these 3-4 days, you should break your fast with these foods:

-- Fermented foods like unsweetened yogurt and kefir
+- Fermented foods such as unsweetened yogurt and kefir

 - Clear bone broth

 - Diluted vegetable juice without pulp

-After the first 3-4 days, eat a small refeed meal made up of a balance of carbohydrates, proteins, and fats.
-Some lean protein like salmon and well-cooked fibrous vegetables like broccoli would be ideal.
+After the first 3-4 days, you should eat a small refeed meal made up of a balance of carbohydrates, proteins, and fats.
+Some lean protein such as salmon and well-cooked fibrous vegetables such as broccoli would be ideal.
 This meal will help stabilize blood sugar levels and keep you calm.

-Once the week is over, take some time to rest before consuming normal amounts of food.
-Start with small portions and gradually increase them to your normal consumption.
-When you do, eat whole foods (fruits and vegetables) and avoid highly processed foods (6).
-To keep off the weight loss, you’ll also have to incorporate a workout routine of your choice (11).
+Once the week is over, you should take some time to rest before you consume normal amounts of food.
+Start with small portions and gradually increase them to your normal consumption level.
+When you do this, you need to eat whole foods (fruits and vegetables) and avoid highly processed foods (6).
+To keep off the weight you have lost, you’ll also need to incorporate a workout routine of your choice (12).

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!